reshamas/reshamas.github.io/_posts/2018-10-25-code-of-conduct-for-nips-and-other-stem-associations.md

 ### NumFOCUS
 NumFOCUS was founded in 2012, and it supports and promotes world-class, innovative, open source scientific software (some examples: Numpy, Pandas and Jupyter).
 NumFOCUS issued an updated comprehensive CoC [October 4, 2018](https://numfocus.org/blog/updates-to-the-numfocus-code-of-conduct).
 They also recently implemented a [CoC Reporting Form](https://numfocus.typeform.com/to/ynjGdT) which permits anonymous reporting.
 There is also a detailed guide on the process for addressing violations.

-<p style="color:red"><i>This is the most comprehensive guide available on procedures for handling violations.
+<p style="color:red"><i>NumFOCUS offers the most comprehensive CoC as well as procedures for handling violations.
 </i></p>

 #### For more information on NumFOCUS DISC